BuIlDaLiBlE/BetterHI3Launcher/README.md

 ## Compatibility
 Of course, a 64-bit version of Windows is required, since the game also requires it.

-The launcher is confirmed to work on Windows 10 and Windows 11, but I personally develop and test on Windows 10.
+The launcher is tested to work on modern versions of Windows (10 and 11).

-Windows 8.1 and 7 should technically work if .NET Framework 4.6.2 or newer is installed, however they are no longer supported by Microsoft so I will not be accepting bug reports from those Windows versions.
+Windows 8.1 and 7 should technically work if .NET Framework 4.6.2 or newer is installed, however they are no longer supported by Microsoft so I will not be accepting reports from those Windows versions.

 ## Is this safe?
 I started this project to help fellow Captains have a better experience with the game.
 Since the release in January of 2021 there have been no cases of banned accounts.